felipeguilhermefs/diff/README.md

 Some level of test redundancy can be viewed as over testing, but I personally find over testing better than under testing.
 This position could be reevaluated if tests becomes a real burden.

+#### Random test data

+Most test cases uses pseudo-random data to improve test reliability (each run uses different data), and improve readability in most cases.
+In cases where readability could be affected, explicit data is used.

 ---

 ## Improvements